 "Just go back inside," she mutters in disgust, and opens the door.
 She has washed her hands of me, and that's fine with me.

 I found this story worth telling because it has one of my favorite issues in it: a complete inability to communicate -- two people who are unable to empathize with or read each other.
-How is a teacher, for example, supposed to communicate with this guy?:
+How is a teacher, for example, supposed to communicate with this guy?

 It never dawned on me that I was going to school to learn.
 I couldn't think of anything I wanted to know in any of my classes.
-I remember not giving a shit about the Hopi or Woodrow Wilson's 14 points or the difference between Tolstoy and Trotsky or the periodic table of elements or predicate nominatives.
+I remember not giving a crap about the Hopi or Woodrow Wilson's 14 points or the difference between Tolstoy and Trotsky or the periodic table of elements or predicate nominatives.

 Like most students, I didn't plan to grow up to be a teacher, so why should I care about all the crap embedded in boring, dusty textbooks?

-It was all just a big load of horse shit as far as I was concerned.
+It was all just a big load of horse poop as far as I was concerned.
 One crappy day followed another and those crappy days formed a crummy trail of crumbs that led to an induction center and then to the rice paddies.
 So I'd be sitting in class thinking, "Wait.
 I have to listen to my teacher talk about transcendentalism and I have to die?
-Well, that sucks."
+Well, that stinks."

 But I wasn't even good at showing off my indifference or contempt.
 Mrs. Damedesu's classroom doubled as a language lab, so we sat at these little tables with dividers on each side and soundproof glass on the front.
-One day to demonstrate how little of a shit I gave about whatever Mrs. Damedesu was talking about, I pushed my chair back a bit and put my feet up on the table.
+One day to demonstrate how little of a shit I gave about whatever Mrs. Wiatt was talking about, I pushed my chair back a bit and put my feet up on the table.
 I wasn't quite comfortable, so I used my feet to shove my chair farther back.